NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/3-MQTT.md

 client.publish(target, json.dumps(message))
 ```

-You can probably work out what this is intended to do.
+Work through what this is doing, and discuss what's happening at each stage.
+It'd probably be good if you called one of us over and talked us through your understanding of it.

 ### A note about colour

 Colour representation is one of *those* subjects.
-You'd think it would be easy, but... no. Not as such.
+You'd think it would be easy, but... no. I've just deleted 300 words from the worksheet here.
+A lucky escape.
+The important bits:

-Most computer systems *display* full colour by mixing red, green and blue (RGB) light emitters (LEDs, or phosphor dots on an old-fashioned tube monitor and wow do I feel old typing that).
-These three colours correspond fairly well to the receptors in our eyes, and you can cover a pretty decent range of colours by mixing them together.

-Typically, each colour scales in brightness from `0` (off) to `255` (full brightness).
-255 is chosen because it's the largest integer you can represent in 8 bits, which means each pixel takes 24 bits of data.
-In theory the human eye can't distinguish that many brightness steps, though in practice it turns out 24-bit colour isn't *quite* good enough in all circumstances.

-Whatever, the output device has precisely one pixel.
-It has separate red, green and blue emitters, and the internal data model is 8 brightness bits per emitter.

-BUT: it's really hard to work out what colour you're going to get when you start mixing red, green and blue.
-In many circumstances, it's more convenient to just pick a colour and ask for that.
-Welcome to HSV colour space.

-Rather than RGB – which feels like it *ought* to make sense, but doesn't - HSV seems horrendous, but is somehow easier.
-It's still 3x8-bits, with the channels being:

-* **Hue**.
-An arbitrary figure, typically representing an angle around a wheel of colours.
-* **Saturation**.
-How intense is the hue, within the brightness range?
-* **Value**.
-Which is more-or-less overall brightness, sometimes described as Lightness ('HSL space') or brightness ('HSB space').

-You may have spotted a problem here: circles traditionally cover 360 degrees, which is a bigger number than 255.
-So, yes, we represent Hue *angle* on a scale from 0..255.
-Just roll with it.
-The scale looks like this:
+The ESP8266 devices use an [HSV colour model](https://en.wikipedia.org/wiki/HSL_and_HSV).
+You pass them a 'hue angle' to describe a colour, rather than trying to mix the colour you want by varying red, green and blue componets.
+That conversion is handled by the device.
+Only, 'hue angle' in this case is an 8-bit value, so we're mapping `0..360` degrees into a `0..255` numeric range.

+Upshot: pick a colour from the scale below, take a broad guess at the number associated with it, and try that.

 ![Hue angle image](images/HueScale.png)

-TL;DR: guess a Hue value from the chart above, pass that to the output device, and it'll show... mmm, something vaguely related.
-Colour *matching* is a whole other problem.

-## Things to do at this point
+## Things to discuss at this point

 - `LEDhue` and `servoAngle` aren't great names for commands.
 More common would be `setLEDhue` and `setServoAngle`.
 Why?
-- If you're _really_ keen, the code the ESP8266s are running is in this repository, in the `output_devices` directory.
-For obscure reasons these things got called 'Skutters'.
-By all means take a look at the code, and see if you can work out some of the API calls I've not mentioned.
-Hint: The original devices stored two states, 'A' and 'B', and animated changes between them.
+- The code the ESP8266s are running was written years ago, for an installation art project.
+For obscure reasons they got called 'Skutters,' and the code is... mmm, *not good*.
+If you need a laugh (or to recoil in horror), take a look in `output_devices/skutter`.
+However, the code still works after all these years, so I don't feel too terrible about it.
+Skutters have a much more extensive API than covered above, and can in theory handle looping animation between two different states.
 - If you find the command to change the LED brightness, be warned that full brightness is eye-searingly horrid.
 Don't say I didn't warn you.